Theatre (THEA)

 Attendance at weekly showcase hour.
 Enrollment in this course is required of all students in Theatre and Dance majors and minors.
 Graded S/U. F, S

-Shop and crew based course in building scenery, hanging lights, painting and properties.
+Shop and crew based course in building scenery, scenic, painting and properties.
+Run crew and strike components for productions.
 Lectures are based on construction theories and practical application.
 Required for majors.
 F, S

 THEA 1121 Script Analysis: 3 semester hours.